Irish National Liberation Army: Hunger strike

 On 27 October 1980, republican prisoners in HM Prison Maze began a hunger strike.
 One hundred and forty-eight prisoners volunteered to be part of the strike, but a total of seven were selected to match the number of men who signed the Easter 1916 Proclamation of the Republic.
 The group consisted of IRA members Brendan Hughes, Tommy McKearney, Raymond McCartney, Tom McFeeley, Sean McKenna, Leo Green, and INLA member John Nixon.
 This hunger strike ended a week before Christmas.
 In January 1981, it became clear that the prisoners' demands had not been conceded.
 Prison authorities began to supply the prisoners with officially issued civilian clothing, whereas the prisoners demanded the right to wear their own clothing.
-In addition the militancy of INLA blanket men, who were refusing to withdraw from the protest, was causing problems.
+In addition, the militancy of INLA blanket men, who were refusing to withdraw from the protest, was causing problems.
 On 27 January INLA prisoners rioted because the INLA Officer Commanding Patsy O'Hara was not permitted by the authorities to see his own men.
 The stage was set for another confrontation and in March the 1981 Irish hunger strike began.
 Three INLA members died during the latter hunger strike – Patsy O'Hara, Kevin Lynch, and Michael Devine, along with seven Provisional IRA members.
 The hunger strike leader Bobby Sands and Anti H-Block activist Owen Carron were elected to the British Parliament, and two other protesting prisoners were elected to the Dáil.
 In addition, there were work stoppages and large demonstrations all over Ireland in sympathy with the hunger strikers.
 It was reported the turnout for Patsy O'Hara's funeral was equal to that of Bloody Sunday.

 There was a bitter clash over the IRSP's share of money raised in an American fund-raising tour undertaken by three of the hunger-strikers' relatives, Liz O'Hara, Malachy McCreesh, and Seán Sands.
 The tour had been organised by Noraid, the Provisional IRA's support group in the United States.
 Noraid had objected to O'Hara being on the tour because her brother Patsy was a "communist" and would sully the image republicans had in the United States.
 However, the other relatives refused to go unless she accompanied them.
 There were disputes over the exact amount of money raised but the only certainty is INLA prisoners received none of it.
-IRSP member Seán Flynn travelled to New York where he met Martin Galvin a leading Noraid spokesman.
-The meeting devolved into a shouting match with Martin denouncing Flynn as a communist and having him thrown out of the house.
-Flynn toured the United States as representative of the H-Block committee but Noraid was told to stay away from any meeting he was speaking at.
-A wealthy Noraid supporter who did attend a meeting was so disgusted by Flynn's sympathy for Native Americans and African-Americans that he tore up a previously promised cheque for $10,000.
+IRSP member Seán Flynn travelled to New York where he met Martin Galvin, a leading Noraid spokesman.
+The meeting devolved into a shouting match with Galvin denouncing Flynn as a communist and having him thrown out of the house.
+Flynn toured the United States as a representative of the H-Block committee but Noraid was told to stay away from any meeting he was speaking at.
+A wealthy Noraid supporter who did attend a meeting was so disgusted by Flynn's sympathy for Native Americans and African Americans that he tore up a previously promised cheque for $10,000.
 He allegedly told Flynn "I don't like niggers".